1979 Tampa Bay Buccaneers season: Week 15: at San Francisco 49ers

-Week 16
+Week 16: vs. Kansas City Chiefs

 Playing in a torrential downpour, the Buccaneers scored the first shutout in franchise history to clinch their first playoff berth and the NFC Central title in what would become known as "the Rain Bowl".
 The Chiefs were held to a franchise-low 80 yards of total offense.
 Despite the rain, Ricky Bell claimed that the field had better traction than the dry field they had played on the week previously in San Francisco.
 Bell carried the ball 39 times for 137 yards in such bad weather that the game had to be played under lights.
 The Buccaneers lost four previous scoring opportunities to a fumble, two interceptions, and a fumbled snap on a field goal attempt.
 Shut out of the end zone on three tries with first-and-goal from the 9-yard line, the Buccaneers brought in Neil O'Donoghue to kick what would be the winning field goal with 8:50 remaining.
 Tampa Bay would hold the ball for all but four plays for the rest of the game.
 The Chiefs players gave the Buccaneers little credit after the victory, saying that the AFC was superior to the NFC and that the Buccaneers would never have won the AFC West.
 While stating "you have to give credit where credit is due", Cal Peterson, a member of the first Buccaneers team, was among the Chiefs who agreed on the AFC's superiority.
 O'Donoghue admitted ("In my two years at Auburn, we won about three games") that he was playing on a championship team for the first time since youth soccer in Ireland, and linebacker Lewis said "We won't be called the Chokeneers any more".